reyesjorge76/WebsiteW_SearchEngine/README.md

 School project to learn how to use APIs and create a website with a search engine.

+# Giphy Explorer

+### Created by: Jorge Reyes

+## 📖 Overview

+Giphy Explorer is a playful and functional web app that lets users browse trending GIFs or search for custom ones using the GIPHY API.
+It includes a responsive layout, theme toggle for dark mode, and a personal About page.

+## 🚀 Functionality

+- View trending GIFs on page load
+- Search for custom GIFs by keyword
+- Load more results dynamically
+- Toggle dark/light theme
+- Navigate between Home and About views

+## 🛠 Technologies Used

+- HTML
+- CSS
+- JavaScript

+## 💡 Future Improvements

+1. Add search suggestions or autocomplete
+2. Include GIF filters (e.g., rating, content type)
+3. Allow users to favorite and save GIFs to local storage
+4. Implement a collapsible mobile nav bar

 Giphy Key: dSmFYQr7C2aHEpofDQQH7549iX1zzKSi

 Workflow Requirements